girma336/girma336/README.md

 ## About me
 - 🔭 I am currently working as a student mentor at Microverse.
 - 🌱 I love using Software as a solution for every `Problem`
-- 👯 I have a Bachiler degree in `Electrical and Computer Engineering`.
+- 👯 I have a Bachelor's degree in `Electrical and Computer Engineering`.
 - 🤔 I am currently open to an internship or new job opportunity.
 - 💬 Ask me about web development.